Share:

 There are approved forms which need to be completed.
 They can be accessed here.
 You will need to provide information about the accident, including the police number.
 Your doctor will also need to complete a form, so make sure you book in to see your doctor early.
 It is best to tell your doctor when booking the appointment that it is for completing a medical certificate.

-What compensation can you receive?
+What motor vehicle accident compensation can you receive?

 Compensation can be paid for: